SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_databases.rst

 *****************
 DESCRIBE DATABASES
 *****************
-The ``DESCRIBE DATABASES`` command lets you list information about the database in your cluster.
+The ``DESCRIBE DATABASES`` command lets you list information about the databases in your cluster.

 .. note:: ``DESCRIBE`` commands use CPU to increase usability.